PetroleumCyberneticsGroup/FieldOpt/FieldOpt/Utilities/settings/README.md

 ]
 ```

+* `Name` The unique name of the variable this constraint applies to.
 * `Type` denotes the type of constraint.
 This corresponds to variable types.
 The implemented types are `BHP`, `Rate` and `WellSplinePoints`.
 * `Well` denotes the well this constraint applies to.
 Must correspond to the `Name` of a well in the model section.